About the Instructor

 Steve Wilson is a groundwater hydrologist and 30-year veteran of the Illinois State Water Survey.
 Most of his research has been related to groundwater quantity and quality issues in the sand and gravel aquifers of Illinois.
 He authored the course curriculum in collaboration with the Rural Community Assistance Partnership and with funding from the U. S. EPA.

 This course will help owners and operators of public water systems with a groundwater well better understand how to properly care for their water supply.
 By understanding the basic science of water wells and following best practices to maintain and protect water supplies, well owners will obtain the knowledge needed to extend the life of the well and help ensure the water remains safe to drink.

 Our course has been pre-approved for 2 hours of operator continuing education credit in Alabama, Alaska, California, Delaware, Idaho, Illinois, Indiana, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, South Dakota, Tennessee, Utah, Virginia, and Wyoming.

-* There is no pre-approval in these states, however we meet training requirements to offer 2 operator continuing education hours or PDHs in Arizona.
+* There is no pre-approval in these states, however we meet training requirements to offer 2 continuing education hours or PDHs in Arizona and South Carolina.

 The course has been pre-approved for 1 continuing education credit as an online training in Georgia and North Dakota.